 Each fall, salmon make the long trek to spawn in streams and rivers across the Puget Sound region.
-Consider taking a few minutes to watch their extraordinary journey by checking out one of more than a dozen locations around the area where you can see fish.
+You can try to catch a view of their extraordinary journey by checking out one of more than a dozen locations around the area where you can look for fish.
 Some locations may even have volunteers on hand to help you spot the fish and to answer your questions.

 Local salmon hot spot